ssardina-research/translator-fond/README.md

 $ python translate.py 100 tests/acrobatics/domain.pddl tests/acrobatics/p1.pddl
 ```

-It generates a file `output.sas` with the SAS encoding of the determinization of the original non-deterministic problem.
+By default, it generates a file `output.sas` with the SAS encoding of the determinization of the original non-deterministic problem.
+An alternative SAS filename can be given via `--optsas` option.

 This translator basically does two things: